alaTest Sites

 Consumer review (amazon.ca)

 alaTest has collected and analyzed 16 user reviews of Nikon D7000 from Amazon.ca.
 The average user rating for this product is 4.6/5, compared to an average user rating of 4.3/5 for other Digital Compact Cameras on Amazon.ca.
-Reviewers really like the zoom and durability.
-The price and performance are also appreciated, but some have doubts about the reliability.
+People really like the zoom and durability.
+The price and performance also get good reviews.
+Some have doubts about the reliability.

 focus, performance, price, durability, zoom